akshata29/entaoai/README.md

 * 4/13/2023 - Add new feature to support asking questions on multiple document using [Vector QA Agent](https://python.langchain.com/en/latest/modules/agents/toolkits/examples/vectorstore.html)
 * 4/17/2023 - Real-time Speech Analytics and Speech to Text and Text to Speech for Chat & Ask Features.
 (You can configure Text to Speech feature from the Developer settings.
 You will need Azure Speech Services)
 * 4/21/2023 - Add SQL Query & SQL Data tab to SQL NLP and fix Citations & Follow-up questions for Chat & Ask features
+* 4/25/2023 - Initial version of Power Virtual Agent
+* 4/28/2023 - Fix Bugs, Citations & Follow-up questions across QA & Chat.
+Prompt bit more restrictive to limit responding from the document.
+* 4/29/2023 - AWS S3 Process Integration using S3, AWS Lambda Function and Azure Data Factory (automated deployment not available yet, scripts are available in /Deployment/aws folder)

 ## Test Website